name1e5s/JobShop/Readme.md

 This project is a final project of "Course Exercise of Introduction to Computation" in BUPT.

 During the whole time of this project, our excellent teachers changed the requirment of this project again and again, which gave us a REAL experience.
-The experience of develop a application under a fucking mess development.
+The experience of develop a application under a fucking mess management.

 ### Introduction